BA (Hons) Filmmaking Top-Up

 This cutting edge student-led course will provide you with the opportunity to further focus on a form and in a discipline of film production of your choice.
 This industry-relevant offering includes a critical understanding of applied film theory and an industry insight from our network of guest lecturers.

 We are one of the few film schools in the country offering training in both film and digital production techniques, so if your destination is cinema, you will have the necessary skills to work in either medium.

 With a clear focus on inspiring and developing practicing filmmakers, you will leave Screen and Film School with a calling card for your skills, a professional showreel and an understanding of how to navigate the film industry.

-This course is validated by BIMM Institute and taught at Screen and Film School.
-Upon successful completion, students receive a degree from BIMM Institute.
+This course is validated by BIMM University and taught at Screen and Film School.
+Upon successful completion, students receive a degree from BIMM University.

 *Screen and Film School Brighton only

 - Other Short Formats e.g. music video

 Disciplines you can specialise in: